 Also, many companies have a need for cross-project and cross-platform design reviews.
 This is necessary so that employees can learn from each other and do not duplicate the work that was already done in some previous project.

-Now, let us review the main benefits of design system.
+Now, let us review the main design system benefits.

 Reduced time to market